marks/template-triage-bot/docs/DEPLOY_Heroku.md

 2. Try out your freshly deployed app!
     1. Visit your app's App Home tab to see the current configuration (you can edit `config.js` and restart the application to make changes)
-    2. Execute your shortcut by entering "Show triage stats" in the quick switcher (CMD+k) or by using the lightning bolt ⚡️ symbol right below the message input field in Slack and filling out the form.
+    2. Execute your shortcut by entering "Show channel stats" in the quick switcher (CMD+k) or by using the lightning bolt ⚡️ symbol right below the message input field in Slack and filling out the form.
 You should receive a DM from the bot.
     3. Wait for the (by default) top-of-the-hour hourly update in any channel the bot has been invited to.

 3. Take a moment to check out your Heroku addon.